neargye-forks/state_saver/README.md

   STATE_SAVER_FAIL(a);
   ... // Alter state from non-const functions.
   ... // Other code.
-  // Original state automatically restored when an exception has been thrown before the block's end.
+  // Original state automatically restored when an exception has been thrown.
 }
 ```